Filovent yacht charter agency

 Afternoon sailing to Isla Minima.
 Evening visit to a typical Andalusian hacienda in Isla Minima, on the banks of the Guadalquivir.
 The hacienda was originally a brava ranch.
 In early 1940, the Escobar family acquired almost the entire site and founded the Finca de Isla Minima.
 Thanks to the quality of the pastures, this was the ideal place for breeding bulls and Carthusian horses.
 The owners turned it into a model farm.
 Return to the ship after the show.
 Departure for Seville.

-Activities: Includes: Visit to a bodega and wine tasting, Visit a typical Andalusian hacienda in Isla Minima, see+
+Included activities: Visit to a bodega and wine tasting, Visit a typical Andalusian hacienda in Isla Minima, see+

 Breakfast